Other parts of this series:

 That, my friends, is what innovation is all about.

-So while I hope you’ve learnt from the lessons of government innovation leaders, I also hope that what currently constitutes a “leader” will soon become the norm.
+So while I hope you’ve learned from the lessons of government innovation leaders, I also hope that what currently constitutes a “leader” will soon become the norm.
 As our study has shown, there are many ways to do innovation well, but all of them share a common foundation: a willingness to try and a commitment to keep at it.

 In other words, innovation is within reach for every government.
 Get started today.
 Prepare to be challenged.
 Prepare to be exhilarated.
 Prepare to make a genuine and lasting impact on the people, businesses and communities you serve.